THE SH1971 BLOG

 • metabolic support

 Without needing more time, more intensity, or more recovery.
+How cool is that?!
+See, as I said: the smallest fitness upgrade with the biggest payoff.

 Will you consider a weighted vest this spring?
 Drop me a note in the comments, below!